protocol/web3-dev-team/proposals/interactive-ecosystem-directory.md

 #### Impact
 _How would this directly contribute to web3 dev stack product-market fit?_

-This directory is an explicit demonstrator of w3dt product-market fit: It literally lays out how w3dt stack ingredients fit into the functional success of known IPFS builders.
+This directory is an explicit demonstrator of w3dt product-market fit: It literally lays out how w3dt stack ingredients fit into the functional success of high-value builders.

 #### Leverage
 _How much would nailing this project improve our knowledge and ability to execute future projects?_

 By explicitly conveying the benefits of IPFS in real-world use cases, this directory enables more contributors as well as gives them a greater idea of what's specifically possible right off the bat.
-By pointing to real-world successes, this directory should also help shortcut the path between experimentation and initial success for new devs.
+By pointing to concrete real-world successes (including repos, case studies, etc), this directory should also help shortcut the path between experimentation and initial success for new devs.

 #### Confidence
 _How sure are we that this impact would be realized?
 Label from [this scale](https://medium.com/@nimay/inside-product-introduction-to-feature-priority-using-ice-impact-confidence-ease-and-gist-5180434e5b15)_.